25 May Dr. Allison Rathmann: Honoring the Rare Field of Board-Certified Female Neurosurgeons

 Dr. Rathmann is a member of Women in Neurosurgery (WIN).
 The mission statement of WIN is: To educate, inspire, and encourage women neurosurgeons to realize their professional and personal goals, and to serve neurosurgery in addressing the issues inherent to training and maintaining a diverse and balanced workforce.

-Dr. Allison Rathmann’s story was also featured in Becker’s Orthopedic & Spine Review, a leading resource offering news and analysis on business and legal issues relating to orthopedic and spine practices.
+Dr. Allison Rathmann’s success story was featured in Becker’s Orthopedic & Spine Review, a leading resource offering news and analysis on business and legal issues relating to orthopedic and spine practices.

 We also congratulate Dr. Allison Rathmann for being the subject of an article published on the front page of the Daily Record.